<meta property="og:type" content="article" />

 Rocky Mountain Food Tours

-Perfectly nestled at the eastern foot of the Rocky Mountains, Colorado Springs is arguably Colorado’s top booze destination.
+Perfectly nestled at the foot of the Rocky Mountains and Pikes Peak, Colorado Springs is arguably Colorado’s top booze destination.
 The locale has always been the cream of the crop when it comes to hops and barley.
 Today, local booze lovers are breaking the mold with new exciting distilleries across the region.

-Whether you are on tour or doing a pre-dinner warm-up, here’s your guide to the region’s top distilleries!
+Whether you want take a tour or a pre-dinner warm-up, here’s your guide to our city’s top distilleries!

 279 Beacon Lite Road, Suite G, Monument, CO 80132

-Treat your taste buds to a careful blend of Western Sippin’ shine flavors at this veteran-owned distillery.
-The distillery’s Western Sippin’ delights have found a home in the hearts of many locals here.
-Among the top blends include the 3 Hundred Days Moonshine, which locals say is “drinkable” right out of the bottle.
+Treat your taste buds to sippin’ shine at this veteran-owned distillery.
+The distillery’s moonshines have found a home in the hearts of many locals here.
+Among the top blends include Apple Pie and Rocky Mountain Sweet Tea, which locals say are drinkable right out of the bottle.
 Other blends include Peach Cobbler, which features juicy peaches with intimate hints of cinnamon, and Margarita Moon, a signature drink best enjoyed on the rocks.

 1604 South Cascade Avenue, Colorado Springs, CO 80905

-Now open in Ivywild School, this distillery is run by four friends who source raw materials from a family farm.
-The Axe and the Oak’s whiskeys best represent the city’s story, blending history and the promise of new exciting horizons.
-While here, be sure to try their Pikes Peak Hill Shine, an ode to our world-famous Pikes Peak Hill Climb.
+Axe and the Oak Distillery’s whiskey represents our city’s story, blending history and the promise of new exciting horizons.
+Check out their Whiskey House inside the converted Ivywild School.
+We recommend trying their Pikes Peak Hill Shine, an ode to the world-famous Pikes Peak Hill Climb.
 Sitting at 104 proof, this blend will marvel you with its intriguing marshmallow and citrus aromas with finishing notes of corn, caramel, and apricot.
 You can also indulge the Colorado Mountain Bourbon Whiskey, the distillery’s cornerstone spirit.
 This bourbon is created with a blend of melted grains and aged in American White Oak barrels.

 Distillery 291

-Located on the backdrop of Cheyenne Mountain, Distillery 291 is arguably Colorado Spring’s best-known distillery.
+Distillery 291 is arguably Colorado Spring’s best-known and most-decorated distillery.
 The distillery scooped up the gold medal at the 2017 World Spirit Competition in San Francisco.
 The distillery’s tasting room features each of their eight flagship whiskeys and a range of classic cocktails.
 For the whiskeys, try the Barrel Proof Colorado Whiskey, a high-proof but smooth whiskey aged of one year.
-You can also indulge in the Single Barrel Colorado Rye Whiskey or their barrel-aged bourbon delight.
+Indulge in the Single Barrel Colorado Rye Whiskey or try their citrus clove liqueur, The Decc.
 Distillery 291’s cocktails are also an interesting prospect for booze lovers.
 The Blackberry Sour is a local’s favorite alongside the Colorado Fresh Whiskarita, which are best, served extra chilled.

-Finally, the future looks bright for Colorado Springs distilleries, and we can expect more exciting flavors and blends in the short term.
-Voted #1 on TripAdvisor for Food and Drink in Colorado Springs in 2018, Rocky Mountain Food Tours is a distinctive family owned food tours venture committed to helping foodies and booze lovers reinvent their food and drink experience.
+Rocky Mountain Food Tours is a distinctive family-owned food tours venture committed to helping foodies and booze lovers reinvent their food and drink experience.
 We are also the first and only food tour in operation in Colorado Springs.
 Book a food tour with us today!

 Cheers, Your Rocky Mountain Food Tours Team